SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/security-hotspots.md

 ## What is a Security Hotspot?

 Unlike Vulnerabilities, Security Hotspots aren't necessarily issues that are open to attack.
 Instead, Security Hotspots highlight security-sensitive pieces of code that need to be manually reviewed.
-Upon review, you might be find a Vulnerability at a Security Hotspot location that needs to be fixed or that there is no threat.
+Upon review, you'll either find a Vulnerability that needs to be fixed or that there is no threat.

 ## Why are Security Hotspots Important?

 Security Hotspots help focus the efforts of developers who are manually checking security-sensitive code.
 Reviewing Security Hotspots allows you to:

 * **Fix security issues** – Reviewing Security Hotspots gives you the opportunity to detect vulnerabilities and ensure issues are fixed before merging pull requests or releasing your branch.
 * **Learn about security** – {instance} explains why your code was identified as a Security Hotspot and the link between your Security Hotspots and well-known attacks or weaknesses such as SQL Injection, Weak Cryptography, or Authentication.
-Knowing this makes you aware of when you're working on security-sensitive code and helps you avoid creating Vulnerabilities.
+This helps you to know when you're working on security-sensitive code and to avoid creating Vulnerabilities.

 ## Security Hotspot Lifecycle
 Security Hotspots have a dedicated lifecycle and must be reviewed by someone with the "Administer Security Hotspots" permission.